 EDUCATIONAL SUPPORT SERVICES

 In accordance to our mission and in recognition of our academic diversity, our Educational Support Services (ESS) teachers partner with classroom teachers, parents and other professionals in order to ensure students are reaching their full learning potential.
-We offer a range of services at MCS, including tiered support for student with disabilities as well as our Passport to Learn Program for gifted and talented students, and our Student Support Services.
+We offer a range of services at MCS, including tiered support for students with disabilities as well as our Passport to Learn Program for gifted and talented students.

 PASSPORT to LEARN